-Horizontal market power and transmission discrimination issues warrant close attention from the Task Force as it moves to secure the benefits of retail competition for Virginia's citizens and businesses.
-Use of the factors set forth in the DOJ/FTC Merger Guidelines, together with computer models, may allow the Task Force to draw appropriate conclusions about the extent of generation market power facing Virginia customers.
-In conducting such a market power analysis, the Task Force may wish to distinguish between present market power and likely future market power, since technological and institutional changes may materially alter generation market power (as they have in the past).
+Horizontal market power and transmission discrimination issues warrant close attention from the PSC as it moves to secure the benefits of retail electric competition for West Virginia's citizens and businesses.
+Use of the factors set forth in the DOJ/FTC Merger Guidelines, together with computer models, may allow the PSC to draw appropriate conclusions about the extent of generation market power facing West Virginia customers.
+In conducting such a market power analysis, the PSC may wish to distinguish between present market power and likely future market power, since technological and institutional changes may materially alter generation market power (as they have in the past).
 A carefully formed ISO may be an attractive institution through which to implement retail competition and enhance wholesale competition.
 One criterion for an effective ISO is likely to be significant geographic size, with numerous generating facilities and firms.
 A large ISO of this type is apt both to alleviate generation market power and to enhance reliability.
+The PSC may wish to evaluate whether its franchised utilities should join an existing ISO or wait for a new ISO to be formed.
+The PSC also may wish to evaluate how to assure that transactions between regulated parent utilities and their affiliates do not harm competition or consumers.